rockstor/rockstor-doc/sftp/sftp.rst

     :width: 100%
     :align: center

-The settings should be filled as follows:
+The settings should be filled in as follows:

 * **Protocol**: use *SFTP - SSH File Transfer Protocol*.
 * **Host**: use the hostname of your Rocsktor machine if your network supports